ckaestne/seai/lectures/22_summary/all.md

 ----
 ![Amazon verified reviews](verifiedreviews.png)

-Note: Raise the price of wrong inputs

 ----
 ![Youtube Spam](youtube_spam.png)

-Note: Reporting function helps to crowdsource detection of malicious content and potentially train a future classifier (which again can be attacked)

 ----
 ![Too many attempts warning on Android](android_login.png)
 <!-- .element: class="stretch" -->

-Note: Block system after login attempts with FaceID or fingerprint

 ----
 ## Architecture Diagram for Threat Modeling